shivambirla784/The_Movie_Details_Website/README.md

 ReelPulse: Movie Details Website->
 Developed a responsive movie details website using HTML, CSS, and JavaScript, providing information about various movies.

-Use any VPN before browsing this website(USA, UK, etc: Other than INDIA, this API is now unaccessible in INDIA ).
+Use any VPN before browsing this website(USA, UK, etc: Other than INDIA, TMDB API is now unaccessible in INDIA ).

 Free VPN Chrome extension:https://chromewebstore.google.com/detail/urban-vpn-proxy/eppiocemhmnlbhjplcgkofciiegomcon